When doing research, it is important to find information that is reliable and appropriate for your assignment.

 |

-For a complete listing of magazines, journals and newspapers available both online and in print through the SFCC Library, visit our Journal Finder.
+For a complete listing of magazines, journals and newspapers available both online and in print through the SFCC Library, check out our Periodicals Title List.

 Also known as scholarly, refereed, or peer-reviewed journals.

-Appearance: Generally have a sober, serious look.
-May contain graphs and charts, but few glossy pages or photographs.
+Appearance: Cover (print) generally has a plain, 'no-frills' look.
+Articles may contain graphs and charts, but few glossy pages or photographs.
 Use scholarly language with vocabulary specific to their profession or field.

 Audience: Written for academics and professionals.